 Step 4: Rename the folder

 Though optional, we recommend you rename the folder.
-For this tutorial, we shall be renaming the folder to “testwebsite”
+For this tutorial on WordPress localhost installation, we shall be renaming the folder to “testwebsite”

 Step 5: Launch website in browser